pranofgit/Finance-101/README.md

 To be added soon...

+8. Linear regression Diagnostics and solutions
-8. Pricing American option (tree, MC)
+9. Pricing American option (tree, MC)